 As customer expectations, supply chains become more complex, online sellers look for automation features that will work with their business systems over the long haul.
 OroCommerce offers various workflows for back-office functions that help manage inventory, quotes, ordering, checkout steps, and more.

 The COVID-19 pandemic demonstrated that many businesses, particularly their supply chains, were woefully unprepared for disruption.
 Some restaurant supply businesses saw their markets dry up without knowing how to pivot.
 For example, at the end of March 2020, Sysco laid off 33% of its staff, scrambled to maintain hundreds of distribution centers plus tens of thousands of trucks.
 Others like Frito-Lay saw their vending machine sales plummet, and they started selling direct to consumer eCommerce.

 The pandemic shows no sign of slowing, so businesses must start adapting now.
-They can look at non-traditional selling modes such as B2B2C, D2C, or B2G through different websites, brands, and shopping experiences.
+They can look at non-traditional selling modes such as B2B2C, D2C, or B2G commerce through different websites, brands, and shopping experiences.
 OroCommerce supports multiple selling models including multi-branded, localized sites under one roof.

 How Companies Improve Their Supply Chain Operations with B2B eCommerce

 Petra Industries is an industry leader in consumer electronics products, serving everyone from manufacturers, warehouses, distributors, to retailer partners.
 What sets Petra’s electronics eCommerce platform apart is its focus on search functions and product information management.
 They offer extensive product highlights, details, and specification sheets so shoppers can buy with confidence.